 Consider whether advertising is the most cost-effective way of achieving your objective, or whether other forms of promotion would be more effective.

 Who are you trying to reach?

 - Be specific about who you are trying to communicate with.

 - What common characteristics define your target market?
-For example, consumers from the same area or socio-economic background.
+For example, the same local area or socio-economic background.

 - Decide if you want to reach end-users or intermediaries.

 - Be clear who makes the buying decision.